Miamiohlibs/File-Manifest-Spec/README.md

 Note: as a bash script, this is intended to run in a Unix-like environment (Linux, macOS, etc.).
 To run on Windows, use [git-bash](https://git-scm.com/downloads/win).

+## License

+This open-source script is licensed under the MIT License.
+See the LICENSE file for details.
+The script is provided "as-is" without any warranty of any kind, either express or implied.
+You are free to use, modify, and distribute this script as long as you include the original license.

 ## Credits

 - Author: Ken Irwin, irwinkr@miamioh.edu